1. Previous: Table of Contents

 Expressions and Statements in Kotlin

-Let’s look at that equation again:
+Let’s look at that equation one more time.

 Circumference = 2 x pi x r Circumference = 2 r